PA Friends of Ag Foundation

 Colorful Bean

-- renewable – a resource able to be restored or make new again
+• renewable – a resource able to be restored or made new again

 Mighty Smooth Bean